Testosterone and Fat Loss: Does Testosterone Help You Lose Weight? - Balance My Hormones TRT in the UK

-By Mike Kocsis | 7 minutes read | Last updated: November 26, 2021
+By Mike Kocsis | 7 minutes read | Last updated: September 9, 2025 Categories: Testosterone

-• Medically Reviewed by Dr. George Touliatos
+Medically Reviewed by Dr. George Touliatos

 Evidence Based Research

-Restoring the levels of testosterone can help your body work normally by burning fats and increasing muscle mass.
 Keep reading the article to understand what science says about the connection between fat loss and testosterone levels.

 Take Hormone Quiz

 Testosterone encourages muscle growth and suppresses fat gain.
-When your muscles grow, they burn fats stored in them to acquire energy.
+When your muscles grow, they burn fat stored in them to acquire energy.
 It keeps your calorie level balanced between how many calories you consume and how many calories you burn.

-Low testosterone and obesity
+Low testosterone and obesity: Can obesity reduce testosterone production?

 Obesity and low testosterone are also linked to each other.
-Studies prove that the level of testosterone is 30% lower in obese men compared to men having normal weight.
-More than 70% of obese men also suffer from hypogonadism, also called testosterone deficiency.
-Losing weight may help them with reversing testosterone deficiency.
+Studies prove that the level of testosterone is 30% lower in obese men compared to men of normal weight.

 High estrogen and aromatase levels further prohibit the formation of gonadotropin-releasing hormone (GRH) by telling the brain that the body does not need testosterone anymore.
-Low GRH means low luteinizing hormone.
-Lack of luteinizing hormone reduces the synthesis of testosterone (which is already being produced lower than normal) even more.

 In short, we can say that belly fats suppress the synthesis of testosterone.